-A relative newcomer to this list, La Mer is a beachfront shopping and dining destination in Jumeirah 1.
+La Mer is a beachfront shopping and dining destination in Jumeirah 1.
 The beach is a pristine stretch of sand scattered with beach huts, loungers and even some in-water hammocks.
 While you’re there, take a stroll around some of the 130 shops, restaurants and cafes that are popping up all the way down the beachfront.

 La Mer, Jumeirah 1. facebook.com/LaMerDubai

 You’ll find the busy Kite Beach under the sail of the Burj Al Arab.
 Anything goes here, and you’ll find everything from yoga to volleyball and plenty of kite surfing.
 But it’s not just about water sports – there’s also a beach library, shopping and plenty of food trucks to get your midday snacks.

 One of Dubai’s most popular beaches among both residents and tourists, this is the closest public beach to Dubai Marina.
 It’s littered with sunbeds and cabanas for seaside lounging, and the promenade is filled with shops, restaurants, an outdoor market and even a mini games arcade.
 It’s got some pretty special sunsets, and will have the best views of the soon-to-be-completed Ain Dubai.